Basil shouldn’t have all the fun! Make the most fresh and yummy oregano pesto – you may never go back to basil again!

 If you can’t use it right away, that’s ok.
 Just put a paper towel in the bottom of an airtight container and store it in there after it has been washed.
 It should last a few days until you can get to it.

-Gather ingredients for oregano pesto
+Gather ingredients for homemade oregano pesto

-Really good olive oil
+Really good extra virgin olive oil

 parmesan cheese – or pecorino romano